AnatolyRugalev/kube-commander/README.md

 kube-commander is an easy to use tool for observing Kubernetes cluster from your terminal.

+> Soon `kube-commander` will change its name to `kubecom`.
+Please don't mind some naming inconsistency - I'm
+> trying to make the migration as seamless as possible.

 ![Kube Commander](https://user-images.githubusercontent.com/1397674/83310793-ecdada00-a215-11ea-9f26-37f5fb673147.gif)

 ## kube-commander vs. kubernetes-dashboard comparison